Rhinostone/gina/framework/v0.5.5-alpha.2/lib/cmd/gina-framework.1.md

 **add**
     	Install a published gina version side-by-side so a bundle can pin it via --gina-version.
 Downloads from npm, installs its deps, archives + symlinks it, and registers it in main.json.
 Additive — never changes the default version.
 Pass --dry-run to preview, --force to overwrite an existing archived copy.

+**list**
+    	List the framework versions known to this install: the active version, side-by-side symlinked versions, and archived copies.
+Pass --all to include versions registered in main.json but not on disk, --format=json for machine output.

 **-e**, **set**
 		Set environment variables